Conwy’s own sailing boat – The Conway One Design (COD)

 - All of these boats had been built in local yards: Williams & Partington and Rileys in Deganwy, Dickies in Bangor and Morris & Leavet in Beaumaris.
 Unfortunately, most of these boatyards have now disappeared along with the boatbuilding skills.
 Because of the resulting high cost of building a wooden COD and the high maintenance cost of them the CYC sponsored a project to build CODs using moulded GRP (Glass Reinforced Plastic) and two were built in 1988/9 in the yard of Eric Bergquist at the Ferry Boatyard, Penketh.

 - All sixteen boats still exist.
 By the time of the Centenary of the CYC, quite a few of the wooden boats had fallen into a state of disrepair and some were very close to being scrapped.
 A project was set up (COD Centenary Project) to rescue and restore these and get all the CODs sailing again.

-- Currently there are up to eleven CODs now sailing.
+- As of 2024 there are 14 CODs in seaworthy condition.
 The fleet has been a colourful part of the Conwy Estuary for over 80 years and dedicated owners and the Centenary Project have ensured the fleets survival.

-* The illustrated story of the restoration of Number 8 “Gwalch” can be followed in the “CODBLOG” item on this website.
+* The illustrated story of the restoration of Number 8 “Gwalch” was documented in the “CODBLOG” item on this website.